FredHutch/RedcapDotNetDETs/README.md

 Note: The DatabasedNotifyEmailsTestMode config setting of true diverts all emails to test recipient.
 Need to set to false when in production.

-##Unit Test for the Adaptive randomization code
-This allows you to quickly randomize a bunch of subjects to see if the adaptive randomization routine is working properly.

 ##Common Code
 The common code under the Infrastructure folder consists of the following classes: